jillhodges/battleship/README.md

 - LEDs
 - beam breaks (no shift registers yet)
 - PS4 controller connected to ESP32

-TO BE TESTED:
-- Servos on ESP32
+- PS4 controller + Servos + ESP32

+TO BE TESTED
 - ESP32 and Mega Comms
 - LCDs

 TO BE ORDERED:
-- logic level shifter
+- logic level shifter (maybe)
-- wires for soldering
+- wires for soldering (borrowing from Neetu for now)
-- LCDs